 If the difference between the data of two parties is under 5%, usually there is nothing to worry about.
 However, if the percentage comes as considerable as 20% or more, then started looking for methods to decrease discrepancy (some of which are mentioned above).

 Ad discrepancy affects publishers and advertisers, equally.
 Now you may think that advertisers pay money to show ads and their money is at stake.
 However, at the same time, ad impression conflict is capable of ruining the reputation and market value of publishers.
 If the impression numbers provided by publishers are not accurate, an advertiser would think the publisher is overselling the inventories.

-For example, your (publisher’s) analytics report shows an average of hundred thousand impressions per month, but 30% users leave the webpage without it’s completely loaded.
+For example, your (publisher’s) analytics report shows an average of a hundred thousand impressions per month, but 30% users leave the webpage without it’s completely loaded.
 Meaning, 30% users are accessing the webpage but not providing any impressions to ads.
 But you are also showing those hundred thousand impressions per month.
 In this case, advertisers think the numbers are exaggerated and may find dealing with you incredible.

 Keeping this in mind, publishers are advised to deal with vendors who have Media Rating Council (MRC) accreditation.
 MRC examines the vendors and their services to provide audience measurement services.
 However, dealing with MRC accredited vendors doesn’t mean you will get 100% accurate results, but the data will be approximately accurate as required by the ad tech industry.

 Tips to Mitigate Ad Discrepancy